Voting in municipal elections

 Citizens of the Netherlands and citizens of other European Union (EU) Member States are allowed to vote in gemeenteraadsverkiezingen (municipal elections) in the Netherlands.
 Non-EU citizens are also allowed to vote, provided that they meet the requirements.
 These elections take place every 4 years.

-The Kiesraad (Electoral Council) provides more information about the eligibility requirements for voting in municipal elections.
+You can find more information about the eligibility requirements for voting in municipal elections on the Kiesraad (Electoral Council) website.

 Steps of voting in municipal elections